BenMcLean/Voxel2Pixel/BenVoxel/README.md

 Corresponds to one or more `palettes` objects in the JSON format.
 It contains:
 - `Count`: One unsigned 16-bit integer for the number of palettes.
 - For each palette:
   - `Key`: One `KeyString` for the palette key, expected to be unique within this chunk.
-Empty string indicates the default palette.
+Empty string key indicates the default palette.
   - `Length`: One unsigned byte representing the number of colors minus one, with a range of 0-255 representing 1-256 colors.
 A value of `0` indicates `1` colors, and a value of `255` indicates `256` colors.
 This range includes the background color at index zero while the rest of the indices correspond to the voxel payload bytes.
   - `Colors`: A series of `Length` 32-bit unsigned integers representing colors in RGBA format.
 The first color of each palette is a background color used to show transparency while the remaining color palette indices correspond to the payload byte values of 1-255 in the voxel data.
   - `HasDescriptions`: One unsigned byte with value `0` to indicate no descriptions xor any other value to include descriptions.